telenko/node-mf/Readme.md

 Full example of setuping NextJS with SSR here https://github.com/telenko/node-mf-example/blob/master/host/next.config.js

+# Risks
 ## Aren't 2 build makes build-time 2 times longer?
 Yes, if we speak about NextJS and SSR - we need both builds: for web and for node, and we have to start entire build separately without sharing built chunks.
 That will increase build time 2 times.
 ## Security
-Since NodeJS out of the box doesn't support remote scripts execution (like in browser we can add <script> tag) it looks like a hack calling http request then 'eval'-ing it.
+Since NodeJS out of the box doesn't support remote scripts execution (like in browser we can add **script** tag) it looks like a hack calling http request then 'eval'-ing it.
 I'm not sure if it is safe to add remote script execution on server side, but it is the only one possible way to make it on server.